Only-in-Japan Experiences

 4Zeniarai

-The gods who promise to double any money you wash in the spring at the Zeni-arai Benten shrine in Kamakura must be in a generous mood because the live in one of the most beautiful shrines I’ve ever seen.
+The gods who promise to double the money you wash in the spring at the Zeni-arai Benten shrine in Kamakura must be in a generous mood because they live in one of the most beautiful shrines I’ve ever seen.
 Hidden away through a tunnel carved through a cliff, it’s a cool grotto of ferny walls, with trickling waterfalls and loads of small shrine buildings and torii gates.

 Tell me more!